INBAC/LeeJongwon_Portfolio/Java/Base64 Converter/README.md

 ---
 This Java program which reads
 `.txt`
-file and converts the plain ASCII code into base64 code.
+file and encodes the plain ASCII code into base64 code or decodes base64 code into plain ASCII code.